kurt980/HistoFlight2023/doc/Database Design.md

 ![image](./images/rows_over1000.png)

 ### Advanced Query 1: get number of flights to a destination given a range of dates
-    -- compute number of flights (from a certain airport) to a certain airport name given a range of dates; provides accessibility for user

-    SELECT COUNT(Flight.flight_number) AS Visits, Airport.airport_name AS Airport
+    -- Compute the average price for a specific flight

+    SELECT avg(price) as avg_price

-    FROM Flight JOIN Airport ON Flight.arrival_airport = Airport.IATA
+    FROM Ticket JOIN Flight USING(flight_id)

-    WHERE Flight.arrival_date BETWEEN '2022-10-20' AND '2022-10-24'

-    AND Airport.IATA = "LAX"
+    WHERE flight_id = '001a745f5f204000e30c3cb73ea5943b0fcd9b8aa10680a4f65ea0f7ec371e95'

-    GROUP BY Airport.IATA
+    GROUP BY flight_id

-    ORDER BY Visits DESC;

 <p align="center">
     <img src="./images/query1.png" width=60% height=60%>